relawancovid19/lab-information/README.md

 **Note** :

-* Make sure the redis, mysql, and project container are in 1 docker network, so they can communicate with each other
+* Make sure mysql and project container are in 1 docker network, so they can communicate with each other

 ## Testing